hongbo-yao/MagTFs/README.md

 ### 3. Citation

-MagTFs was described in the following manuscript:
+The background theory of MagTFs is described in the following manuscript:

 > Zhengyong Ren, Zijun Zuo, Hongbo Yao*, Chaojian Chen*, Linan Xu, Jingtian Tang, Keke Zhang.
 MagTFs: A tool for estimating multiple magnetic transfer functions to constrain Earth's electrical conductivity structure.
 Computers & Geosciences, 2024, accepted.

+If this helps you, a citation to our paper is appreciated.

 ### 5. Authors
-Code by Hongbo Yao (hongbo.yao@outlook.com), with contributions from Zhengyong Ren (renzhengyong@csu.edu.cn), Zijun Zuo (zzjdqqh@163.com) and Chaojian Chen (chaojian.chen@lmu.de)
+Code by Hongbo Yao (hongbo.yao@outlook.com), with contributions from Zhengyong Ren (renzhengyong@csu.edu.cn), Zijun Zuo (zzjdqqh@163.com) and Chaojian Chen (chenchaojian@csu.edu.cn)